 Hmmm… this is hard to say….
 I really like both, I guess it depends on the mood or the reason to travel and where you are traveling.
-If I had to choose Id go for the staycation since its simple and if you choose well you will always be distressed, chilled and that is something I often need since I am a workaholic and its just easier to go for.
-A road trip is more stressing and I LOVE them too.
+If I had to choose I’d go for the staycation since it’s simple and if you choose well you will always be distressed, and chilled and that is something I often need since I am a workaholic, and it’s just easier to go for.
+A road trip is more stressful and I LOVE them too.
 Always great to be on the move and discover new sites.

 What are some of the travel necessities that everyone should have?

 My must-haves are definitely my computer, my phone, and my camera.
 Any destination I travel to I take a black blazer, formal trousers and nice shirt with heels just in case an event or meeting comes up.
 Another “just in case” for me would be a bikini…. who knows if you will feel like visiting the pool at your hotel even in the winters, they may have a spa and interior pool, so this is always useful.
 I always carry with me a cashmere travel blanket and poncho on the plane, it’s just the perfect way not to freeze and to feel cozier.
 Always carry, PizBuin sunscreen to protect from the sun— for face and body.
 I always have with me a cabin trolley— my fave brand is Lipault Paris cabin travel sets since they are pretty colorful and super light— and always carry there my travel essentials just in case checked-in baggage gets lost.

 Do you think the role of a travel blogger will change or evolve as technology expands?